NilsSve/DfRefactor/Help/Readme.txt

 DFRefactor - The Automated Refactoring Tool for DataFlex

-This will install the full DFRefactor workspace, including source code.
-It does NOT create any Windows menu items or make changes to the registry - it just copies all the source files to the directory of choice.

 DFRefactor is a tool written in DataFlex that helps with refactoring of old DataFlex code.
 It consists of a series of functions to help in the refactoring process.
-Each refactoring function is represented by a checkbox.

-There are two types of refactoring functions; Refactoring Functions and Reporting Functions.
-The first category makes actual changes to the selected source code, while the second category only creates a report what may need to handled later manually.
+Each refactoring function that can be used to refactor code must be entered to the main function repository; the RefavtorFunctionLibrary.pkg class.
+That same function must also be registered with the FuntionMaintenance view.

+There are several types of refactoring functions, but in general source is passed to functions one source line at a time.
+Each function must have an interace of a "String ByRef sSourceLine" and a second optional "String sParameter".
+All functions must return a Boolean True if the passed source line was changed, else return a False.

+It consists of three important programs;
+- TestBenchRefactorFunctions.src - A test bench used when developing & testing your own refactoring functions.
+- DFUnit_Testrunner.src - A series of unit tests.
+You need to add several unit tests for each function that you add to the function repository.
+- DFRefactor.src - The main refactoring program that is used as soon as all functions has been proven to work as intended.

-You need a DataFlex Studio 18.2 or later to compile the source file DFRefactor.src to an executable.
+You need a DataFlex Studio 19.1 or later to compile the source file DFRefactor.src to an executable.